Established + walkable

 Subdivisions worth knowing

-North Meridian isn't for everyone
+Living in North Meridian, Idaho isn’t for everyone

 North Meridian is for the family that wants new construction, great schools, and everything within a ten-minute drive.
 If any of that’s a mismatch, these three are where I’d start instead.